lightup-data/lightudq/README.md

 """
 ```

-### compare documents or versions of same documents
+### Compare documents or versions of same documents
 A document can be compared with a reference profile to check for completeness and accuracy.
 This is useful when
 evaluating different versions of the same document or comparing a document with a reference profile.
 ```python